 On June 30, 2001, we experienced an ownership change as defined by Section 382 of the Internal Revenue Code of 1986.
 Section 382 imposes limitations (Section 382 limitation) on a company's ability to use net operating loss and general business credit carryforwards if a company experiences a more-than-50-percent ownership change over a three-year testing period.
-Additionally, in connection with acquisitions, additional acquired NOLs are also subject to Section 382 limitation.
+Additionally, in connection with acquisitions, certain acquired NOLs are also subject to Section 382 limitation.
 The Section 382 limitations could limit the availability of our net operating loss and general business credit carryforwards to offset any future taxable income, which may increase our future income tax expense and adversely impact future cash flows.
 Net operating losses generated prior to 2018 are also subject to expiration under current IRS regulations.
-We have total federal income tax net operating loss and research and development credit carryforwards that, if not used to reduce our taxable income, will begin to expire in 2021.
-We have generated or acquired available net operating loss and research and development credit carryforwards of \$340,079 and \$8,168.
+We have total federal income tax net operating loss carryforwards that have begun to expire in 2020 and research and development credit carryforwards that will begin to expire in 2022.
+We have available net operating loss and research and development credit carryforwards, subject to expiration of \$339,699 and \$9,365 as of December 31, 2020.